Themezly/Documentation/pages/framework/page-builder/page-builder-templates.md

 </a>
 </div>

 To create custom template simply locate the section slider, section or column __Save as template__ icon and click on it.
 Give your template a name and save.
-Now your template is available under the __Builder templates__ menu and can be accesed on any page that has page builder active.
+Now your template is available under the __Builder templates__ menu and can be accessed on any page that has page builder active.

 ### Template Library